cs396-web-dev/spring2021/pages/_assignments/lab07.md

 Download `lab07.zip`, unzip it, and open the folder in VSCode.

 Install the required packages with `npm install` and run the server locally using `npm start`.
-Then, open `server.js`.
+Then, open `chat-server.js`.
 Your job is to implement the server to handle three different types of messages.
 These messages should be in JSON format with a `type` field that indicates the type of message being sent.
 Examples of each type are:

-- User login message: `{ type: "login", username: "not_a_chatbot" }`
+- User login message: `{ type: "login", username: "my_username" }`
-- Disconnect message: `{ type: "disconnect", username: "not_a_chatbot" }`
+- Disconnect message: `{ type: "disconnect", username: "my_username" }`
-- Chat message: `{ type: "chat", text: "is this working?", username: "not_a_chatbot" }`
+- Chat message: `{ type: "chat", text: "is this working?", username: "my_username" }`

 Using the provided switch statement, send data back to each connected client as a JSON object.
 The object can have whatever structure you feel is appropriate, since you'll be writing the client that handles this data in Step 2.